amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 Business Continuity Planning (BCP): See /identity/setup-break-glass.ps1 for the deployment logic of a Cloud-Only Emergency Access Account, intentionally bypassing Conditional Access to prevent lockout during Entra ID outages.

+Microsoft Defender for Cloud (CSPM): Built for automated onboarding to monitor the "Security Score" and actively remediate high-risk vulnerabilities.

 Beyond the Bicep deployment, this lab includes documented manual configurations for:

 * **Microsoft Defender for Cloud:** Enabling security posture management (CSPM).